GreenStepsChatt/greensteps/README.md

 2) start the server and explore the app

 ## Where the Project is Headed
-Once I have things set up with Heroku, Semaphore, and Code Climate, we'll start with the following:
+We're ready to start with the following:
 - [ ] Users can log a trash bag
 - [ ] Users can log miles (per hike/walk)
 - [ ] Admins can log in to an admin interface